-(viii) In our opinion and according to the information and explanations given by the management, the Company has not defaulted in repayment of dues to a financial institution or bank.
-The Company does not have any borrowing by way of debentures or from government.

-- (ix) According to the information and explanations given by the management, the Company has not raised any money by way of initial public offer/ further public offer/ debt instruments and term loans hence, reporting under clause (ix) of the Order is not applicable to the Company and hence not commented upon. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the Ind AS financial statements and according to the information and explanations given by the management, we report that no fraud by the Company or no fraud on the Company by the officers and employees of the Company has been noticed or reported during the year. - (xi) According to the information and explanations given by the management, the managerial remuneration has been paid/provided in accordance with the requisite approvals mandated by the provision of section 197 read with Schedule V of the Act. - (xii) In our opinion, the Company is not a nidhi company.
+- (viii) In our opinion and according to the information and explanations given by the management, the Company has not defaulted in repayment of dues to a financial institution or bank.
+The Company does not have any borrowing by way of debentures or from government. - (ix) In our opinion and according to the information and explanations given by the management, monies raised by way of term loans were applied for the purposes for which those were raised.
+The Company has not raised any money by way of initial public offer/ further public offer/ debt instruments. - (x) Based upon the audit procedures performed for the purpose of reporting the true and fair view of the Ind AS financial statements and according to the information and explanations given by the management, we report that no fraud by the Company or no fraud on the Company by the officers and employees of the Company has been noticed or reported during the year. - (xi) According to the information and explanations given by the management, the managerial remuneration has been paid/provided in accordance with the requisite approvals mandated by the provision of section 197 read with Schedule V of the Act. - (xii) In our opinion, the Company is not a nidhi company.
 Therefore, the provisions of clause 3(xii) of the Order are not applicable to the Company and hence not commented upon. - (xiii) According to the information and explanations given by the management, transactions with the related parties are in compliance with section 188 of the Act where applicable and the details have been disclosed in the notes to the Ind AS financial statements, as required by the applicable accounting standards.
-The provisions of section 177 of the Act are not applicable to the Company and accordingly, reporting under clause 3(xiii) in so far as it relates to section 177 of the Act is not applicable to the Company and hence not commented upon. - (xiv) According to the information and explanations given by the management the Company has complied with provisions of section 42 of the Companies Act, 2013 in respect of the private placement of equity shares.
-According to the information and explanations given by the management, we report that the amount raised, have been used for the purposes for which the funds were raised except for idle/surplus funds amounting to Rs.
-810.86 lakhs which were not required for immediate utilization and which have been gainfully invested in liquid investments payable on demand.
-The maximum amount of idle/surplus funds invested during the year was Rs.
-1,815 lakhs, of which Rs.
-810.86 lakhs was outstanding at the end of the year. - (xv) According to the information and explanations given by the management, the Company has not entered into any non-cash transactions with directors or persons connected with him as referred to in section 192 of the Act. - (xvi) According to the information and explanations given to us, the provisions of section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company.
+The provisions of section 177 of the Act are not applicable to the Company and accordingly, reporting under clause 3(xiii) in so far as it relates to section 177 of the Act is not applicable to the Company and hence not commented upon. - (xiv) According to the information and explanations given to us and on an overall examination of the balance sheet, the Company has not made any preferential allotment or private placement of shares or fully or partly convertible debentures during the year under review and hence, reporting requirements under clause 3(xiv) are not applicable to the Company and, not commented upon. - (xv) According to the information and explanations given by the management, the Company has not entered into any non-cash transactions with directors or persons connected with him as referred to in section 192 of the Act. - (xvi) According to the information and explanations given to us, the provisions of section 45-IA of the Reserve Bank of India Act, 1934 are not applicable to the Company.

 For S.R.
-Batliboi & Associates LLP Chartered Accountants

-ICAI Firm Registration Number: 101049W/E300004

-per Aditya Vikram Bhauwala Partner Membership Number: 208382 UDIN: 20208382AAAABT7111
+Batliboi & Associates LLP Chartered Accountants ICAI Firm Registration Number: 101049W/E300004 per Aditya Vikram Bhauwala Partner Membership Number: 208382 UDIN: 21208382AAAABQ3442